devstress/FLINK.NET/DEVELOPMENT_GUIDELINES.md

-# Development Guidelines for FLINK.NET FlinkDotnet 2.0 Implementation
+# Development Guidelines for FLINK.NET Implementation

 ## Overview

-This document provides comprehensive guidelines for developing and maintaining FLINK.NET as a full-featured FlinkDotnet 2.0 implementation for .NET and Kubernetes environments.
-Follow these guidelines to ensure consistency, quality, and compatibility with FlinkDotnet 2.0 specifications.
+This document provides comprehensive guidelines for developing and maintaining FLINK.NET as a full-featured Apache Flink 2.0 like implementation for .NET and Kubernetes environments.
+Follow these guidelines to ensure consistency, quality, and compatibility with Apache Flink 2.0 specifications.

 ## Pre-Commit Development Workflow